thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 * **tbmq-integration-executor** – the integration execution service (tbmq-ie).

 The Integration Executor service listens for integration events and messages from TBMQ (via Kafka), processes them based on the integration configuration, and forwards the data to the correct external system.
+You can deploy multiple Integration Executor microservices within your TBMQ cluster to ensure scalability and fault isolation.

 > This architecture ensures clear separation of concerns, high availability, and improves scalability and system performance.